eliovr/visualgng/README.md

 ```bash
 cd path/to/visualgng && sbt package
 ```
-Add a reference to the generated jar file (found in `../visualgng/target/scala-2.11`) to the Spark interpreter via the Zeppelin web interface.
+Add a reference to the generated jar file (`../visualgng/target/scala-2.11/visualgng_2.11-1.2.jar`) to the Spark interpreter via the Zeppelin web interface.

 ![Adding dependency to Spark interpreter](img/interpreter-dependency.gif)